-Reishi is a medicinal mushroom variety commonly used today in the form of a powdered or encapsulated hot water extract or as a decocted tea.
-It has been utilized for centuries by Asian cultures and is classified as major Chinese tonic herb because of its qualities as an adaptogenic substance.
+Reishi is a medicinal mushroom variety commonly used today in the form of a powdered or encapsulated hot water extract as well as a decocted tea.
+It has been utilized for centuries by Asian cultures and is classified as major Chinese tonic herb because of its qualities as an adaptogen.

 Often called "the great protector", reishi can assist in modulating immune response with effects that calm and protect the central nervous system as well as support liver and cardiovascular functions when taken on a consistent basis.

 Containing a high amount of beta-glucan polysaccharides and antioxidant triterpenes, like ganoderic acid, it is often used therapeutically as an anti-inflammatory and antitumor agent. (*)

 As a liver tonic, it helps to cleanse and nourish the blood and its hepatoprotective compounds, like ganoderic acid A and ganoderic acid B, have been recognized to protect against liver damage.

-In recent years, the "spores" or "seeds" of the reishi mushroom (Ganoderma lucidum) have been identified to contain particularly high amounts of health-enhancing triterpenes and are now frequently sold as a spore oil, spore powder as well as triterpene crystals. (*)
+In recent years, the "spores" or "seeds" of the reishi mushroom (Ganoderma lucidum) have been identified to contain particularly high amounts of health-enhancing triterpenes and are now frequently sold as a spore oil, spore powder, triterpene crystals as well as added to reishi mushroom extracts. (*)